 All players (including junior players) must be ready to present acceptable photo identification upon demand by the Umpires at T&DCA games.
-Acceptable forms Of photo ID is a valid Canadian driver's license, valid Passport, valid Ontario health card (with picture)
+Acceptable forms of photo ID are a valid Canadian driver's license, valid Passport, valid Ontario health card (with picture).

 Umpires will perform a photo ID check before the toss is taken.
 Both team Captains are required to have their player's photo IDs collected for presentation to the umpires at least 15 minutes before toss.
 Any delay caused by teams in presenting the IDs may result in the offending team forfeiting the toss or penalty runs being applied against the offending team.
 Any playing member refusing to produce an acceptable photo ID or misbehaving with the Umpires on this matter may cause their team to automatically lose the match.
 Players arriving late will have the responsibility of showing their photo ID to the Umpires.
-Any player from the fielding side arriving late on the field of play, must run up to the Umpire first and show their photo ID before taking their fielding position.
-If the late-arriving player is from the batting side, he must bring their photo ID to the field and show it to the Umpire just before taking the crease to bat.
+Any player from the fielding side arriving late on the field of play, must run up to the Umpire first and show their photo ID to the field and show it to the Umpire just before taking the crease to bat.
 Any late arriving players from the batting side who have not come into bat yet must show their photo ID to the Umpires during the first available break in play i.e. drinks break or lunch break.
 Umpires will have the right to refuse any player from joining the fielding or the batting side if they cannot produce an acceptable form of photo ID.

-(c) THE TOSS
+(c) THE TOSS Eligibility

-Eligibility

-- A team must have submitted its team list to the umpires before the toss as well as the umpire's match fee, a new approved ball, and 2 good approved used balls.
-A plea that the other team has the match sheet will be ineffective. - The home team must have the circles and pitch markings completed before the toss.
-A plea that the the ground authority has not done the work or done it improperly will be ineffective. - A team must have at least NINE (9) players of playing eleven dressed in team cricket attire in presence of the umpire before the toss.
-A plea that NINE (9) players were present at an earlier time but have now departed will be ineffective. - No Substitute allowed for a late coming player for any reason. - Cricket attire will comprise colored clothing.
-All members of the same team must wear (latest) identical color clothing and identical color pads, (color other than white, cream, or any light color), as approved by the Toronto & District Cricket Association Board of Governors. - If team/s starting the match with fewer players (as above), they DO NOT need to fulfill the requirements of 30-yard Circle - It is required that All teams pay a match fee to Umpires before the start of the game.
-It is also, the responsibility of individual umpires to collect match fees from the teams before the start of the match. - Neither team is eligible to toss if the ground has not been released by the ground authority.
+A team must have submitted its team list to the umpires before the toss as well as the umpire's match fee, a new approved ball, and 2 good approved used balls.
+A plea that the other team has the match sheet will be ineffective.
+The home team must have the circles and pitch markings completed before the toss.
+A plea that the ground Authority has not done the work or done it improperly will be ineffective.

+• A team must have at least NINE (9) players dressed in cricket attire in the presence of the umpire before the toss.
+A plea that Nine (9) dressed players were present at an earlier time but have now departed will be ineffective.

+· No substitute allowed for late-coming players for any reason.

+• Cricket attire will comprise colored clothing.
+All members of the same team must wear (latest) identical color clothing, (color other than white, cream, or any light color), as approved by the Toronto & District Cricket Association Board of Governors.

+• At the start of a match, the fielding team (including super 9) shall have a minimum of 9 players for play to commence, (in such a scenario, teams DO NOT need to fulfill the requirements of a 30-yard circle first).

+• It is required that All teams pay a match fee to Umpires before the start of the game.
+It is also, the responsibility of individual umpires to collect match fees from the teams before the start of the match.

+• Neither team is eligible to toss if the ground has not been released by the ground authority.